 Returning home, Maslowski jumped back into wildlife photography.
 He not only sold wildlife photos and articles to scores of publications, including Time and Life magazines, he began producing outdoor documentaries for clients.
 In subsequent decades he made dozens of them for the Ohio Division of Wildlife, the Kentucky Department of Fish and Wildlife, and Standard Oil of Ohio, and others.
 Simultaneously, Maslowski produced and narrated nature films for the popular lecture series of the National Audubon Society and National Geographic.
 He even contributed to the “True-Life Adventure” series – Walt Disney’s first wildlife films.
 Maslowski frequently claimed he lived “the abundant life.”
 The wealth he found resided in the forests, the waterways, and the wildlife around him.
 Maslowski’s lifetime devotion to the outdoors and conservation was recognized by many, including the Cornell Laboratory of Ornithology and the Outdoor Writers Association of America.
 Photo: Karl Maslowski (center) with Walt Disney (standing) and Roy Disney (seated), circa 1949.
 Courtesy, Maslowski Family.

 Voyageur Media Group, Inc, is a 501c3 nonprofit organization dedicated to the creation of public media about science, history and culture.
-Tom Law, President, Voyageur, says “Wildlife Photographer: The Natural Path of Karl Maslowski is not only a compelling story, it’s also a natural extension of A Force for Nature: Lucy Braun, which examined the life and legacies of one of America’s foremost ecologists.
+Tom Law, President, Voyageur, says “Wildlife Photographer: The Life of Karl Maslowski is not only a compelling story, it’s also a natural extension of A Force for Nature: Lucy Braun, which examined the life and legacies of one of America’s foremost ecologists.
 A co-production of Voyageur and Meg Hanrahan Media, A Force for Nature: Lucy Braun has earned critical acclaim and strong viewership from broadcasts on regional and national public television stations starting in the fall of 2018.

 Steve Maslowski – a son of Karl Maslowski – has produced over 75 educational videos about nature, geology and astronomy for Discovery Communications/Education, the Natural Resources Conservation Service and Hamilton County Park District (Great Parks).
 He has served as a chief cameraman for Marty Stouffer’s Wild America” (PBS); “Birdwatch” (PBS), and “National Geographic Explorer.”
 Steve Maslowski says his father’s pioneering work motivated him to produce the documentary.
 “Dad left behind a mountain of A/V material and writings,” says Steve Maslowski.
 He adds, “The more I dig into them, the more interesting he and his era become.
 This documentary will present the picture behind the pictures.”